codess-aus/FCC100DaysOfCode/README.md

 #Day077 #100DaysOfCode Having me struggling through the #AISchool #CognitiveBots tutorials.
 C# is definitely not my thing.
 But have been getting some help from the twitterverse so it's been cool.
 And frustrating.
 And interesting...
 I think

+#Day078 did some more bot stuff.
+Researching.
+Reading.
+A bit a #Python coding, but nothing significant.
+Should be in a good position for tomorrow though.

+Day079 #100DaysOfCode Finished the #OOP section on #FreeCodeCamp while mentoring for #SheCodes on #Python FYI - We used #MSTeams for my mentoring group chat not the alternative

+I had to do some more #Javascript just to calm myself down.
+I'm in the #FunctionalProgramming Section of #FreeCodeCamp It was talking about cups of tea, which is naturally calming to someone who comes from the UK #100daysofcode #Day080